Dee-Sol/algorithms/README.md

  ### Prim's Minimum Spanning Tree

  Implementation of Prim's Minimum Spanning Tree (MST) algorithm.
-An MST is a subset of all edges that includes every vertex, where the total cost of all the edges in the tree is minimized.
+An MST is a subset of all edges that includes every vertex of a weighted undirected graph, where the total weight of all the edges in the tree is minimized.
 The implementation uses the heap data structure, which is used to store unprocessed vertices.

  ### Scheduling Algorithm